Celia Prescott-Decie- University of Southampton- PhD-2022

-I am currently a first-year PhD student at the University of Southampton supported by the Honor Frost Foundation.
-My current research aims to assess the impact of coastal change on the maritime cultural heritage of the Central Levantine coastline through a geophysical and hydrodynamic characterisation of the modern Lebanese coast.
-I have recently completed my master’s degree in Maritime Archaeology at the University of Southampton, also with the support of the Honor Frost Foundation.
+I am a second-year PhD student at the University of Southampton, supported by the Honor Frost Foundation.
+My current research aims to assess the impact of coastal change on Lebanese maritime archaeology, through a geophysical and hydrodynamic characterisation of the Lebanese coast.
+My research so far has focused on producing an integrated classification of the Lebanese coast which includes both archaeological, geomorphological, and hydrodynamic criteria.
+I previously completed a master’s degree in Maritime Archaeology at the University of Southampton, also with the support of the Honor Frost Foundation.

 I first became involved in archaeology through an interest in ancient languages, teaching myself Latin and Attic Greek in high school.
 I majored in English Literature with a minor in Archaeology at the American University of Beirut (AUB) with the hopes of developing this interest by focusing on ancient texts and participated in seasons of fieldwork at sites in Chekka and Baalbek.
-While at AUB, I took an introductory module on maritime archaeology which made me realise the importance of the sea as a facilitator of connectivity between the ancient cultures of the Levant and those surrounding it.
-Through this course I also learned of the work that the Honor Frost Foundation was doing to develop the discipline of maritime archaeology in Lebanon.
-I wanted to be a part of that work, and thus applied for the Foundation’s master’s scholarship.
+Through courses at AUB, I learned of the work that the Honor Frost Foundation was doing to develop the discipline of maritime archaeology in Lebanon.
+I wanted to be a part of that work, and so applied for the Foundation’s master’s scholarship.

-As I continue to develop my research and practical skills at Southampton during this first year of my PhD, it is my hope that I will be able to contribute to the important work that the Honor Frost Foundation is doing to further the development of the field of maritime archaeology in Lebanon.
-Specifically, as my research aims to assess the impacts of coastal change on the coastal heritage of this region, I hope to be involved in the production of risk assessments for important coastal sites along the Lebanese coastline and the protection of its maritime cultural heritage.
+As I continue to develop my research and practical skills at Southampton during this second year of my PhD, it is my hope that I will be able to contribute to the important work that the Honor Frost Foundation is doing to further the development of the field of maritime archaeology in Lebanon.
+Specifically, as my research interests involve Lebanese coastal and submerged archaeology and the production of risk and vulnerability assessments, I hope to be involved in fieldwork in Lebanon and the protection of its valued heritage.

 Abstract of my master’s dissertation: